-Now back to The Bachelor.
-You can’t turn the limo around, so stop looking back.
+Just like they can’t turn the limo around on The Bachelor, you can’t turn around that rejection letter, so stop looking back.
 Give yourself a fresh start.
 If you take my advice, there’s a good chance your dream school will someday realize you were the one who got away.

 There’s still time to apply to schools and get that acceptance letter.
 Use our College Search tool!